pgrok/pgrok/README.md

 ## How?

-Before you get started, make sure you have the follwing:
+Before you get started, make sure you have the following:

-1. A domain name, e.g. `pgork.dev` (this will be used as the example throughout this section).
+1. A domain name (e.g. `pgork.dev`, this will be used as the example throughout this section).
 1. A server (dedicated server, VPS) with a public IP address (e.g. `111.33.5.14`).
-1. An SSO provider that allows you to create OIDC clients, e.g. Google, Okta, Keycloak.
+1. An SSO provider (e.g. Google, Okta, Keycloak) that allows you to create OIDC clients.

 > **Note**
 >